PDS Logo, the Tree of Life

 Anyone can repair their relationship.
 It's just that relationships are complex and can sometimes face challenges and conflicts.

-All relationships go through ups and downs.
-But it's important to know when you should take drastic action to fix your relationship.
 Here are some of the most common signs of a broken relationship that need urgent action:

 • Lack of communication or communication issues